SerifDigital/Serif-Digital/readme.md

 Intended for deployment via [Netlify](https://www.netlify.com/).

-Netlify setup:
+Netlify form setup:

 - Use `method="POST"` and `data-netlify="true"` on forms
 - Ensure all input `name` attributes are defined
 - Add a `name="contact-form"` and include hidden honeypot field if needed

 ---